-Necessary Fictions is a forthcoming book and multimedia installation exploring the performance of American power and identity in the post-9/11 era.
-In this time of perpetual war, constant vigilance, and political division, what are the games we play, the stories we tell, to prepare for or distract from—unsettling realities?
+Necessary Fictions is a forthcoming book and multimedia installation exploring the performance of American power and identity in this militarized, post-9/11 era.
+In this time of perpetual war, constant vigilance, and political division, what are the games we play, the stories we tell, to prepare for—or distract from—unsettling realities?
 How are fictions deployed and embraced, and to what end?

 Production of this work-in-progress is supported in part by a 2019 NYSCA/NYFA Artist Fellowship, a Leica Women Foto Project Award,

 Fiscally sponsored by the New York Foundation for the Arts (NYFA).